LEGAL TERMS AND CONDITIONS FOR ALL BARRACUDA PRODUCTS

 5.1.2.
 Software.
 Barracuda retains right, title and ownership to all Software, and Customer’s license and usage rights to Software as set forth in Schedule 1 (“Software Use and Restrictions”).

 5.2.
 Returns.
-Customer may cancel all Orders for new Hardware Products (excluding renewals) within thirty (30) days of the Effective Date of any Term or renewal term (“Cancellation Period”).
+Customer may cancel all Orders for new Products (excluding renewals, upgrades and migrations) within thirty (30) days of the Effective Date of any Term (“Cancellation Period”).”
 After the Cancellation Period, all Orders are non-cancellable and the Fees paid to Barracuda are nonrefundable.
 Fees for installation or training provided by Barracuda are non-cancellable and nonrefundable once performance commences.

 6. Third Party Products and Services.
 Third party products or services may contain features designed to interoperate with the Products.
 To use such features, Customer must obtain access to such third-party apps from their respective providers.
 If Customer chooses to utilize such third-party apps, the following terms shall apply: